The General's Daughter (film): Plot

+Brenner and Sunhill interview Elisabeth's psychiatrist, Colonel Donald Slesinger, at West Point.
+During a training exercise seven years earlier, several cadets gang-raped Elisabeth, leaving her staked down naked in the same position she was found murdered.
+Sunhill tracks down the former cadet who came forward about the initial attack.
+Guilt-ridden, he admits to witnessing it, explaining the male cadets hated her for surpassing them in the class standings.

-Brenner visits the general, who corroborates the attack and confirms that before visiting Elisabeth in the hospital, he met with another general, who felt the assailants would go undetected given the type of training exercise and stated the attack going public could ruin the concept of women in the military.
-Campbell reluctantly agreed and tried to convince Elisabeth to forget the attack, effectively traumatizing her.
-After revealing that Sunhill easily identified Elisabeth's assailants, who face 20 years in prison, Brenner deduces Elisabeth had Moore help her stage the attack scene so she could force her father to see what he covered up.
+A general corroborates the attack to Brenner, admitting he reluctantly agreed with another general who felt public mention of the attack would damage the cause of employing women in the military.
+The two generals convinced Elisabeth to stay silent, traumatizing her.
+Brenner deduces Elisabeth had Moore help her restage the attack scene, so she could force her father to see what he covered up.
 Campbell states that he threatened Elisabeth with a court martial due to her affairs with multiple officers, including Kent, and that she responded to his ultimatum with the staged attack scene.
 Unmoved, he left her tied naked to the stakes.

-Realizing that Kent releasing Moore from prison, taking Elisabeth's keys, and sleeping with her makes him a suspect, Brenner learns that Kent is at the crime scene with Sunhill and wants him to join them.
-At the scene, Kent admits his obsession with Elisabeth and that after he found her at the staged scene, upset over her father being unmoved by her effort, she dismissed Kent and spat in his face.
-Enraged, he strangled her.
-After admitting to murdering Moore to evade detection, Kent then commits suicide by stepping on a mine.
-As Campbell prepares to board the plane to accompany Elisabeth's body to the funeral, Brenner confronts him and blames him for her death, explaining that his betrayal effectively killed her and Kent just put her out of her misery.
-Though Campbell warns him to keep silent, Brenner has him court-martialed for conspiracy to conceal a crime, ruining the general's career.
+Brenner suspects Kent because of his release of Moore from prison, as well as taking Elisabeth's keys and sleeping with her.
+He joins Kent and Sunhill at the crime scene.
+Kent admits his obsession with Elisabeth, and her dismissal of him at the staged scene where she was upset over her father's lack of response.
+She spat in his face and he strangled her in a rage.
+After admitting to murdering Moore to evade detection, Kent commits suicide by stepping on a mine.

+Brenner confronts Campbell as he prepares to board the plane to accompany Elisabeth's body to the funeral.
+He blames him for Elisabeth's death, since his betrayal effectively killed her, whiled Kent just put her out of her misery.
+Campbell warns him to keep silent, but Brenner has him court-martialed for conspiracy to conceal a crime.